gnrlbzik/make-a/README.md

 make-a
 ======

-Little on-going project for my kids to learn simple programming concepts.
+Little on-going project for my kids.
+Will see where it will take us.